Kotakageyama/notion-csv-exporter/README.md

 - Exports data from a specified Notion database to a CSV file.
 - Supports customization of Notion API tokens and database IDs via command line arguments.
 - Supports sorting by a specified key in ascending or descending order.
+- **Allows selecting specific columns to export** using a comma-separated list.
+- **Validates column names**, ensuring that only existing columns are included in the export.

 ## Requirements
 Before you start, make sure you have: